What is the “Business Purpose Only” Hardship License?

 6. DUI Serious Bodily Injury with two or more prior DUI convictions.

-2. A conviction for Theft of Motor Vehicle, Parts or Components (unless ordered by trial judge)(322.274);
+2. A conviction for Theft of Motor Vehicle, Parts, or Components (unless ordered by the trial judge)(322.274);

 3. Child Support Delinquency suspensions;